This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 My main course was beef cheeks so soft you didn’t need a knife to cut them.
 This was served with leeks and ramps, which are a perfect spring side.
 Nothing says spring time to me like the arrival of ramps on a menu.
 Somehow it gives me the impression that if I order ramps any time I see them on a menu, that spring will last forever.

-But why don’t we ever do the opposite?
+But why don’t we ever do the opposite and create mass-produced versions of luxury foods?
 Like, why don’t I ever walk into McDonald’s and see their take on caviar with toast points, except made with hamburger and hamburger buns?